 - having another illness

-- having a weak immune system
+- having a weakened immune system

-A vaccine can immunize people against shingles.
+A vaccine is available that can help prevent people from developing shingles.

 - corneal ulcers